meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 ## What is a robot simulator?
 ---
 A robot simulator is like a video game, with robots in it!
 It's a very realistic version of the world, with one or more virtual robots inside.

-### Let's try it out!!
+Let's try it out !!

 <div class="container p-3 my-3 bg-primary text-primary">
-<h2>Activity #2</h2>
+<h2>Activity #1</h2>
 </div>

 We're going to be using [robotbenchmark](https://robotbenchmark.net/) in this activity, which is a online version of the 'Webots' simulator.